 Anyways, after making the soup, I found myself with a big bag of leftover barley.
 What exactly can you do with barley?
 I’ve never cooked with it before so I really had no ideas.
 Enter foodgawker.
 For those of you who don’t know about foodgawker.com, YOU NEED TO KNOW.
 It’s the most fabulous website which collects gorgeous food photograpy from blogs all over the web in one place.
 And it’s where I find most of my recipe ideas.
 I entered barley into the search box and up popped nearly 200 recipes.
 I immediately saw what I wanted to make and didn’t even need to click past the first page.

 One of Nick’s all time top favorite foods is chili.
 Homemade, canned, beef, chicken, bean… it doesn’t matter.
 The boy loves chili.
 I once saw him eat it cold, with a spoon, straight from a can.
 Not a pleasant sight.
 I’ve found cans of chili in the trunk of his car and scattered around the garage.
 I’m waiting for the day when I find a can buried in the sheets at the foot of the bed.

 When I saw Chicken Barley Chili on foodgawker, I knew that’s what I was making.
-Unfortunately, when I finally made the chili, we had some new friends over for dinner and were too distracted to take any photos of the cooking process.
-On the bright side, because it’s so easy and uses mostly prepackaged ingredients, it’s a great meal to make when you need to be simultaneously entertaining guests!
+Because it’s so easy and uses mostly prepackaged ingredients, it’s a great meal to make when you need to be simultaneously entertaining guests!
 I made some cornbread muffins on the side– a quick and easy Jiffy mix.